PrinciplesDotDev/principles/principles/invisible-visible.md

 "Make the invisible, visible" means revealing the hidden but relevant information so we can understand things clearly.
 This principle is, in fact, at the root of understanding all things.

-Having access to the relevant details helps us to understand a task and therefore to work more effectively.
+Having access to the relevant details helps us to understand things better so we can work more effectively.
 It means better behaviours, problem-solving, and results.
 When the relevant information is invisible, there’s naturally a deficit in understanding.
 How can you understand anything properly — whether it’s a team, an organization or a code base — if there’s a knowledge gap due to invisible relevant information?

 ## How to determine relevancy